A Message from Mike Schneider, Project Pickle

 Are we having fun yet?
 Welcome to a new year of “Hort in the Hood” in the Delta School District.

-For close to three years now the Delta School District has been a proud leader and innovator in agriculture education.
+For five years now the Delta School District has been a proud leader and innovator in agricultural education.
 What started as a modest undertaking to promote agri-literacy in our classrooms has grown in to a well-known teaching tool in Delta and beyond.
 Project Pickle, the tale of seed to burger, chronicles the complex journey within the food system that results in the crunchy snack that we probably take for granted.
 Along this journey are many lessons that will help children in our school district appreciate how to grow, harvest, market and ultimately eat homegrown food.

 The Project Pickle website www.bycoop.ca chronicles the action in the classroom and on the school farms.
 There is also a broad resource library on the site for our students and educators.